aviyt31622/Android-PIN-Attack/README.md

-# 🔓📱 Android PIN Bruteforce
+# 🔓📱 Android PIN Attack

 Unlock an Android phone (or device) by bruteforcing the lockscreen PIN.

-Turn your Kali Nethunter phone into a bruteforce PIN cracker for Android devices!
+Turn your Kali Nethunter phone into a Attack PIN cracker for Android devices!

 ## 📱 How it works